rust-lang/rfcs/text/0000-constants-in-patterns.md

 [rfc-1445]: https://rust-lang.github.io/rfcs/1445-restrict-constants-in-patterns.html

 RFC 1445 had the goal of leaving it open whether we want constants in patterns to be treated like sugar for primitive patterns or for `PartialEq`-based equality tests.
-This new RFC takes the stance it does based on the following main design goals:
+This new RFC takes the stance it does the former based on the following main design goals:

 - Refactoring a pattern that has no binders, wildcards, or ranges into a constant should never change behavior.
   This aligns with the oft-repeated intuition that a constant works "as if" its value was just copy-pasted everywhere the constant is used.